countpauper/countpauper/Angel/Design/Language Design.md

 > false
 ```

-Technically each function has a list of arguments of a size 0 or more.
+Technically each predicate has a list of arguments of a size 0 or more.
 An axiomatic, so
 `cat()` is equivalent to `cat`.

 ## Clause
 a predicate is true if it is implied and its antecedent is true.
 The predicate implied is
 separated from it's condition with the `:` operator.
 This means the implication is true if the
 conditions are true.
+This operator creates an association between the axiom on the
+left and the antecedent on the right.
 New knowledge (the set of statements that are true) can be infered from this during a query.
 If the implication MATCHES the query, the query is recursively replaced by the condition.
 If the condition is a conjunction, each element will be queried in turn until the entire query